 In later phase studies (when safety information in humans and patients is already available) safety precautions might be a bit less stringent, but the well-being of study participants still is the top priority in all studies at Profil Germany.
 Safety measures will strongly depend on a study drug's mechanism of action and available safety data, but might include very frequent blood glucose measurements or even continuous glucose measurements in case of expected strong hypoglycemic effects, holter monitoring of blood pressure and/or ECG, or the assessment of particular laboratory parameters.
 For injectable drugs, a highly standardized assessment of potential local side reactions has been implemented that also includes the assessment of the subjects' sensation during and after injection using our electronic visual analogue scale (eVAS) system.

 While safety data are of utmost importance in particular in early phase trials, it is often feasible to also obtain first data on the pharmacodynamic effect of a study drug already in SAD-studies, e.g. by using the glucose clamp technique.
 At Profil Germany, we are specialized in optimizing the design of these early studies in a way that allows getting as much information as possible on a study drug's efficacy without compromising the well-being of our study participants.

-You may be interested to watch our webinar on moving from preclinical to clinical trials.
+You may be interested to register for our webinar on first in human trials.
 Click to learn more.